justinthelaw/justinthelaw/README.md

 ## About Justin

-💼 I'm a United States Space Force Developmental Engineer (62E)
+💼 I'm a United States Space Force Software Developmental Engineer (Z62E)

 🔥 I'm interested in videogames, running, and traveling